Shopping In Colonial Williamsburg, Virginia

 Though the Market Square is seasonal, if you happen to be visiting in the warm months, be sure to drop by.
 You can bid in a Colonial Auction, or just haggle with the vendors for a price you like on an item you love.

-Lastly, don't forget to visit the gift shops that are tucked away into hotel lobbies.
+Lastly, don't forget to visit the gift shops that are tucked away into hotel lobbies when picking through lodging options.
 Some of the best gifts are found here in these secret treasure troves.
 Also, in the Visitor Center Complex you will find a barrage of shops that can really make your dollar stretch.
-No matter where you decide to go, you'll be glad you went.
+No matter where you decide to go, you'll be glad you went to the great city of Williamsburg for tons of things to do when you vacation to Colonial Williamsburg.